 Sawn Tree Epitaph, woodcut, 9" x 12", 2016

-He has been guest artist and lecturer at Artist Proof Studio, Johannesburg, the University of Johannesburg, and the Durban Institute of Technology, Durban (2012 & 2005).
-He has also participated in residencies at the Vermont Studio Center (2016 and 2006) and the Franz Masereel Centrum, Belgium ('98), guest lecturer at the Machida Museum in Tokyo, The Tokyo University of Fine Arts and Music, the Seika University in Kyoto, and artist-in-residence and curator, Johannesburg Biennale, South Africa.
+He has also participated in residencies at the Scuola Internazionale di Grafica, Venice, Franz Masereel Centrum, Belgium, guest lecturer at the Machida Museum, Tokyo University of Fine Arts and Music, Tokyo, and at Seika University, Kyoto (1996), and artist-in-residence and curator, Johannesburg Biennale, South Africa (1995).

 Related weblinks: